-Cost of the criminal background check and drug testing will be the responsibility of the student.
-Completion of Criminal Background Check to be conducted by Group one.
-The cost will be \$45.00
+The cost of the criminal background check and drug testing will be the responsibility of the student.
+Completion of Criminal Background Check to be conducted by Group One.
+The cost will be \$69.00

 STUDENT GUIDELINES: CRIMINAL BACKGROUND CHECK PROCEDURES